Flexible inference for animal learning rules using neural networks: Abstract

 \section{Abstract}

 Understanding how animals learn is a central challenge in neuroscience, with growing relevance to the development of animal- or human-aligned artificial intelligence.
-However, most existing approaches assume specific parametric forms for the learning rule (e.g., Q-learning, policy gradient) or are limited to simplified settings like bandit tasks, which do not involve learning a new input–output mapping from scratch.
-In contrast, animals must often learn new behaviors de novo, which poses a rich challenge for learning-rule inference.
-We target this problem by inferring learning rules directly from animal decision-making data during de novo task learning, a setting that requires models flexible enough to capture suboptimality, history-dependence, and rich external stimulus integration without strong structural priors.
-We first propose a nonparametric framework that parameterizes the per-trial update of policy weights with a deep neural network (DNN), and validate it by recovering ground-truth rules in simulation.
-We then extend to a recurrent variant (RNN) that captures non-Markovian dynamics by allowing updates to depend on trial history.
-Applied to a large behavioral dataset of mice learning a sensory decision-making task over multiple weeks, our models improved predictions on held-out data.
-The inferred rules revealed asymmetric updates after correct versus error trials and history dependence, consistent with non-Markovian learning.
-Overall, these results introduce a flexible framework for inferring biological learning rules from behavioral data in de novo learning tasks—providing insights to inform experimental training protocols and the development of behavioral digital twins.
+However, existing approaches tend to assume fixed parametric forms for the learning rule (e.g., Q-learning, policy gradient), which may not accurately describe the complex forms of learning employed by animals in realistic settings.
+Here we address this gap by developing a framework to infer learning rules directly from behavioral data collected during {\it de novo} task learning.
+We assume that animals follow a decision policy parameterized by a generalized linear model (GLM), and we model their learning rule---the mapping from task covariates to per-trial weight updates---using a deep neural network (DNN).
+This formulation allows flexible, data-driven inference of learning rules while maintaining an interpretable form of the decision policy itself.
+To capture more complex learning dynamics, we introduce a recurrent neural network (RNN) variant that relaxes the Markovian assumption that learning depends solely on covariates of the current trial, allowing for learning rules that integrate information over multiple trials.
+Simulations demonstrate that the framework can recover ground-truth learning rules.
+We applied our DNN and RNN-based methods to a large behavioral dataset from mice learning to perform a sensory decision-making task and found that they outperformed traditional RL learning rules at predicting the learning trajectories of held-out mice.
+The inferred learning rules exhibited reward-history–dependent learning dynamics, with larger updates following sequences of rewarded trials.
+Overall, these methods provide a flexible framework for inferring learning rules from behavioral data in {\it de novo} learning tasks, setting the stage for improved animal training protocols and the development of behavioral digital twins.